 Vaccinations in Pregnancy

+The best time to have the flu vaccine is in the autumn, before flu starts circulating.
 It is recommended that all pregnant women have the flu vaccine whatever stage of pregnancy they are to protect both themselves and their baby.
 There is very good evidence that pregnant women who get flu are at greater risk of developing complications, particularly in the later stage of their pregnancy.
 This could lead to your baby being born prematurely, having a low birth weight or potentially could lead to stillbirth or death in the first few weeks of life.

 Young babies who contact whooping cough are usually very unwell and most will need admitting to hospital.
 When whooping cough is particularly severe, babies with this infection can die or suffer brain damage.